achuajays/AI-Article-Summarizer/readme.md

 ## Usage

-To use this app, simply clone the repository and run the `app.py` file.
+To use this app, simply clone the repository and run the `streamlit run main.py` file.
 The app will automatically open in your web browser.

 ### Example Prompt